lancenacabuan/Shaliah/README.md

     5:30)[\[88\]](https://integritysyndicate.com/agency/#:~:text=,%E2%80%9D%20%28John%207%3A28).
     He even states the core of representation: *"Whoever has seen me has seen the Father...
-I am in the Father and the Father is in me"* (John 14:9-10)–interpreted via agency as the Father working through him so intimately that to encounter Jesus is to encounter God's presence.
+I am in the Father and the Father is in me"* (John 14:9-10) – interpreted via agency as the Father working through him so intimately that to encounter Jesus is to encounter God's presence.
 Moreover, in John 10:36, Jesus defends himself: *"Do you say of him whom the Father consecrated and sent into the world,